chains-project/dirty-waters/journal.md

-Minutes 2024-01-
+Minutes 2024-01-29
+check if the repo of npm registry how many packages in ideal situation what situations are they in (label the libraries)

+- final script: detailed info & summary
+- one version & differential analysis

 1. How we process patches
+source code, also to know the authour

+2. github repo x npm

+find a way to validate

 2. what/how should we match the related npm package version with github repo

+what the rate of the ideal situation

 3. do we care about the packages that are deprecated/archived? https://github.com/trufflesuite/truffle?tab=readme-ov-file

 4. want to check: the final goal is the evaluation of ssc transparency, and the tool we want to develop is here to help

+why it is needed/who will use it

-5. do we only focus javascript wallets when evaluating
+5. do we only focus javascript wallets when evaluating Y

 6. how we deal with the different package manager(yarn,different version, gradle, pnpm) problem, do we need more general method

 -. thoughts：special packages / undetected packages /

+is there any related paper?

 Minutes 2024-01-22
 1. Tasks(repo & trace) [Steps](./steps.md)
 todo:
--[] where does patches come from - exact code & authors & why
+-[x] where does patches come from - exact code & authors & why

 e.g. @eslint/eslintrc@patch:@eslint/eslintrc@npm%3A2.0.2#./.yarn/patches/@eslint-eslintrc-npm-2.0.2-d308674d86.patch::version=2.0.2&hash=c0def0&locator=metamask-crx%40workspace%3A.